Skip to content

 Spoilers of the ending will follow

 The actors are basically abandoned.
 Jeff Garlin seems to have fun as a Harvey Weinsteinish character.
-Jean Smart is a standout as a reporter who knows the truth but understands the facts of life, as well.
+Jean Smart is a standout as a reporter who knows the truth but understands the facts of life as well.
 Towards the end, Tobey McGuire enters the picture, and now I was eagerly waiting for the supposedly most terrifying part of the film.
 It turned out to be another disappointment with a lame reenacting of the geek in Nightmare Alley.
-The remake of that film shares many faults with Babylon, even though it’s easier on the eyes and the mind, as well.
+The remake of that film shares many faults with Babylon, even though it’s easier on the eyes and the mind.
 After a final attempt to create a tragic moment for characters we never cared for, it’s time for the not-so-grand finale.

 Manny enters a cinema that is screening Singin’ in the Rain.
 A film that has already been referenced ad nauseam.
 One could ask how wise it is to remind the spectator of a far superior film, but Chazelle will take the meta-level one step deeper, and with that, I mean spiralling downwards.
 After a “best of” collection of the film we just endured follows a rapid montage of scenes going through cinematic history.
 From The Horse in Motion, going chronologically to our days, including the fin du cinéma quote from Weekend up to Avatar, followed by Persona.
 After some Stargateish colour explosions, we see Manny in tears.
 What does all of this mean?

-One thing for sure: much less than Chazelle thinks.
-More interestingly, I think it shows that the aim of the film is not to portray a past era but attempt to reflect on what’s happening with cinema.
-The director is a confirmed celluloid nostalgic, and in many ways, the film feels like a comment on the industry today which is as ruthless as it was then, albeit in other ways.
+One thing is for sure: much less than Chazelle thinks.
+More interestingly, I think it shows that the aim of the film is not to portray a past era but to attempt to reflect on what’s happening with cinema.
+The director is a confirmed celluloid nostalgic, and in many ways, the film feels like a comment on the industry today, which is as ruthless as it was then, albeit in other ways.
 Babylon is a kind of hate letter from a director who is not happy with the current state of cinema.
 I share those sentiments, but the main problem with Babylon is that it’s rather an example of everything wrong with cinema today than a depiction of it.

 YouTube video